noderod/greyfish/cloud-distributed/README.md

 docker-compose up -d
 ```

-To rebuild greyfish after changes in the code:
+To rebuild greyfish after changes in the manager node code:
 ```bash
 # Bring down the containers
 docker-compose down